 You will have to call an HVAC technician to troubleshoot the reversing valve and make repairs or replacements where necessary.
 Ensuring that your reversing valve is working properly can help ensure your heat pump performs optimally in both warm and cold months.

-Like all other home appliances, your heat pump has a limited lifespan and lasts 10-15 years.
-As the heat pump moves into the later years of its life, it may become less efficient as parts slowly start to wear out or break down.
-One of the main signs you will notice is the diminished airflow or the heat pump not blowing hot air at all.
+As it moves into the later years of its life, it may become less efficient as parts slowly start to wear out or break down.
+One of the main signs you will notice is diminished airflow or the heat pump not blowing hot air at all.
 Other symptoms are that your unit struggles to maintain the set temperature, draws more power than usual, and requires frequent repairs.

-The best course of action when your unit is near the end of its life is to consult an HVAC professional and evaluate the cost of repairs.
-If it’s 50% of the original price, it’s better to replace the HVAC system.
+When your unit is nearing the end of its life, the best course of action is to consult an HVAC professional and evaluate the cost of repairs.
+If it’s 50% of the original price, it’s better to replace it with an energy-efficient model.

 In Conclusion

-If your heat pump is blowing cold air, it could be in defrost mode, or you may have dirty air filters preventing warm air from flowing properly.
-The outdoor unit may be dirty or blocked, so clear any debris away from it.
+If your heat pump is blowing cold air, there could be many reasons for it, including an activated defrost mode or dirty air filters that prevent warm air from flowing properly.
+The outdoor unit can also be dirty or blocked, so clear any debris away from it.
 Additionally, don’t forget to double-check that your thermostat settings are correct.
 The best way to avoid heat pump airflow issues is to keep up with HVAC preventative maintenance.
-Also, consider investing in a smart thermostat or a smart AC controller to receive handy reminders when it’s time for maintenance, like cleaning out air filters.